Kotlin/kotlinx.serialization/samples/README.md

 This folder contains various samples of setup and usage of kotlinx.serialization library, namely:

+### Example-multiplatform

+Provides setup for multiplatform library with kotlinx.serialization on JVM, JS and Native targets using new multiplatform model from Kotlin 1.3 ('kotlin-multiplatform'  plugin).
+Also features how one can setup tests for JS.

 ### Example-jvm

 Provides setup for Gradle and Maven build systems for JVM target.